 Click link to view photo collection on Flickr:

 Atty.
 Crowther: “[The c.
-1950 photograph shown below] shows the Thomas Oyster Company at 50 South Water Street, City Point, as I best remember it (c.
+1950 photograph shown in his collection on Flickr] shows the Thomas Oyster Company at 50 South Water Street, City Point, as I best remember it (c.
 1945-1956).
 The main building (in the foreground) is what the building–presently preserved at Mystic Seaport–looked like before its front and rear portions were removed to expose its original architectural configuration.
 The Thomas buildings, as I knew them, were all painted a deep, dark “lead” red.

 The “opening room” was in the back half of the main building, with large workers’ benches running fully along the East (left) and West (right) walls, mounted at a slight angle (approx. 20 degrees), sloping toward the center of the room.
 Each worker’s position had a hole in the bench (approx. 8″ in diameter) where the empty shells were pushed/dropped through into heavy wicker baskets (which had rope handles) sitting on the floor.
 (The opened shells were saved and later “planted” on the oyster grounds.)
 The ceiling was shellacked 2″ tongue-in-groove.
 (I remember having to re-shellac it one summer: a real neck and shoulder breaker, and a week-long chore.)
 A large pot-bellied stove sat in the middle of the floor to provide heat for the entire building during cold days.
 The stove would glow a bright cherry red when it heated up and, as a kid, I enjoyed spitting on it and watching the spittle jump and dance around on the top.
 The front half of the building contained a large stainless steel colander (big enough for a grown person to stand in–probably 15′ circumference) in which the oyster meats were washed before they were packed.
 Also in the front half of the building, along the East side, were the company offices and a cold storeroom.
 After the company’s business of opening, cleaning and packing oyster meat was discontinued, my Grandfather, John W. Thomas operated a fresh seafood market in the front half of the building (c.
 1958-1960).”
 [Editor’s note: this seafood company continues to operate in Branford, CT]